WEEKLY POSTER COLLECTION

 Week 6

-Imagine finally meeting that person.
-The person you’ve been saving the best of yourself for.
-And then they have to leave the country.
-For two years.
-Ouch.
+Imagine finally meeting who you want to spend the rest of your life with, and then they have to leave the country.
 I went crazy with the gaussian blur.
-Everything that isn’t text were shapes drawn with the pen or pencil tool blurred to various amounts.
-Except the shirt which has several other effects on it (feather, roughen pastels, diffuse glow).
-I think it was a mostly successful attempt at photorealism.
+Almost everything that isn’t text are shapes drawn with the pen or pencil tool blurred to various amounts.
+An A for effort at photorealism.
 Faces are hard.
 But I like drawing them, I’ve learned.

 Fonts: Avenir, Helvetica